EldonGabriel/eldongabriel.github.io/_experience/security-operations.md

 - **REPORT – OpenVPN Remote Access VPN Deployment and Validation – v1.0.0**
   Deployment and validation of an OpenVPN remote access solution to provide secure connectivity for remote systems.

+- **GUIDE – Using Access Permissions and Rights to Secure a Folder – v1.0.0**
+  Demonstrates applying Windows access permissions and user rights to restrict unauthorized access to sensitive directories.

+- **GUIDE – Domain Controller Network Configuration – v1.0.0**
+  Configuration guidance for securely integrating a Windows domain controller into a segmented enterprise network environment.

+- **GUIDE – Monitoring Windows Processes with Procmon – v1.0.1**
+  Demonstrates using Microsoft Process Monitor to observe system activity and analyze running processes for troubleshooting and security monitoring.

+- **GUIDE – Endpoint Security with the Windows Registry – v1.0.0**
+  Demonstrates using Windows Registry configuration to restrict system utilities and strengthen endpoint security controls.

 ---